Angelo Santangelo's Ancestors

 Vincenzo Quartararo was baptized on July 10, 1567, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Bartolo Quartararo and his wife Antonella Geremia.
 (Mouse over and click on his Latin church baptism record image upper right to enlarge in a new window or tab.)
 He is also the younger half-brother to ancestor Leonardo Quartararo.

 On March 18, 1591, Sciacca notary Vincenzo Palermo filed a notarial marriage contract for 23 year-old Vincenzo to marry Angela Galluzzo.
 (Mouse over and click on their marriage contract entry image left to enlarge in a new window or tab.)
 This contract is documented without details in Pellegrino Mortillaro’s book, Andrea Randazzo un notaio storico Volume Primo.
 Angela was baptized as Angellella on June 30, 1578, also in the mother church parish of Sciacca, the daughter of Cunsula Rosa and her husband Filippo Galluzzo.
-(Mouse over and click on her Latin church baptism record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on her Latin church baptism record image middle right to enlarge in a new window or tab.)
 A church marriage record could not be found for them, but they probably married in the Sciacca St. Vito church, whose records are not available for research for 1591.

 ~<^>~

 Gaspare Santangelo was baptized as Gasparo Cola in September of 1538, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Giovanni Santangelo and his unnamed wife.
 (Mouse over and click on his Latin church baptism index record image right to enlarge in a new window or tab.)
+Sciacca detailed register records do not begin until 1543, so an exact baptism date is not known.
+Index records for this time period only list the month and year.

 ~< Back to Chart >~